alchemyplatform/aa-sdk/site/packages/aa-ethers/index.md

 :::

-Then, you can create a provider like so:
+You can create a provider and connect it to a signer account like so:
 ::: code-group

+<<< @/snippets/ethers-signer.ts
 <<< @/snippets/ethers-provider.ts

 :::